stephenverderame/cpp_book/src/basics/functions.md

 Notice how the first function was *missing an abstraction* which led to having 4 parameters.
 In the second function, we created a `struct` to organize the parameters into an `abstraction`.
-In C++20, this can be done with `std::span`.
+In C++20, this can be done with ranges and `std::span`.

-We should also prefer *pure functions* a pure function has no side effects, and returns the same output for the same inputs.
+We should also prefer *pure functions*; a pure function has no side effects, and returns the same output for the same inputs.
 It should not mutate variables or have any other effect other than the value it returns.